Kraymer/replica/README.rst

 | The 128 kbps mp3 files you piled ud during last decade are aging.
 Maybe it's time to upgrade your library, 320 kbps is the new kid in town.
 | One thing stops you: the precious personal info you stored in your id3 tags and don't want to lose.

-Replica can ease you mp3 library upgrading process by cloning id3 metadata from the original file to the enhanced copy.
+Replica can ease your mp3 library upgrading process by cloning id3 metadata from the original file to the enhanced copy.

 Usage
 -----